aotuai/brainframe-cli/README.rst

 Installation
 ------------

-The CLI is installable with Pip.
+The CLI is bundled into a single executable with PyInstaller for easy installation.
 Ubuntu 18.04 and 20.04 are officially supported, but other versions of Linux are expected to work as well.

-On Ubuntu:

 .. code-block::

-    sudo -H pip3 install brainframe-cli
+    sudo curl -o /usr/local/bin/brainframe -f -L "https://aotu.ai/releases/brainframe_cli/brainframe" sudo chmod +x /usr/local/bin/brainframe

 Upgrading
 ---------

-Pip can be used to upgrade to a new version.
+Just use the self-update command to update to the latest CLI release.

 .. code-block::

-    sudo -H pip3 install --upgrade brainframe-cli
+    sudo brainframe self-update

 Usage
 -----